Mannydheer/wksp-module-2-js-8-oop/8-lecture-1-oop.md

 // Declare a class that extends Human class Male extends Human {
     constructor(name) {
-        super(); // call parent constructor to set the species this.name = name;
+        //if we remove super from this constructor, then we do new male, the constructor will run, it will create property name, but not property name.
+Super is responsible for creating clss parent? super(); // call parent constructor to set the species this.name = name;
     }